LesNewell/solar-calculator/strategies/README-RULES.md

 ### Min battery

 In many cases you may have excess solar but not enough to run the minimum load requirement.
 In that case if the battery is above the min battery value (kWh), battery will be used to make up the difference.
 Usually this will result in the load being switched on for one half hour time slot then off for one or more time slots to allow the battery to be recharged.
 If left blank the battery is not used.

+### Solar only

+Do not try to top up during cheap rate.
+If not enough solar is available the kWh target may not be reached.
+With this enabled the load cannot be included in usage.

+### Included in usage

+The kWh value is deducted from your usage before the calculations are run.
+This should be enabled if your usage numbers are calculated from your utility bill.

 ### Name